About Ten Two Studios

 While these practices may produce perfectly lovely books, CDs and project sheets, as an artist, I feel they are just—wrong.

-One of the comments I hear most often about my personal web site is that I write as if I am speaking to the reader.
+One of the comments I hear most often about web sites is that I write as if I am speaking to the reader.
 I tell her what I’m thinking, how a process evolved, and all too often, warn her against doing something stupid that I’ve already tried.
 I write in my own voice.
 It may not be pretty or slick or professional, but it’s real.
 My photography may be rough around the edges, but when you flip through one of my lessons, those are my hands and my real supplies in the shots, being photographed in my studio.
 What you see is exactly what I did to create the finished sample shown.

-Some of what you’ll find in publications from Ten Two Studios will be instructional.
+Some of what you’ll find at Ten Two Studios will be instructional.
 Some of it will be more personal.
 All of it will be from the hands and heart of an artist.
-At every step, there will be someone guiding the process who is experienced in the type of art being explored.
-It is my hope that when the pieces are all assembled, you’ll have a full picture of a living, working artist that will somehow prove useful, and will encourage you to explore and create with reckless abandon.
-It may not be pretty or polished, but it will definitely be real.
-There it is–the mission statement, in a nutshell.
+At every step, there will be someone guiding the process who is experienced in the type of art being explored, and who is giving you everything you need to explore it with her, regardless of how many words or photos or pages it takes to make that happen.
+It is my hope that when the pieces are all assembled, you’ll have a full picture of a living, working artist that will somehow prove useful, and will encourage you to create with reckless abandon.
+There it is–my mission statement, in a nutshell.

 Now let’s go make something…